 Monoclonal antibodies work by clearing the plaques from your brain.
 These plaques are usually made up of a protein called amyloid.
 We’re not sure whether the plaques cause dementia, but we know they play a significant role.

 Recent studies showed that monoclonal antibodies can slow the decline of symptoms such as forgetfulness and problems with day-to-day function.
-Patients who received the monoclonal antibody Lecanemab experienced an average of six-month slower decline in their symptoms than those who didn’t.
-The Lecanemab study followed patients for 18 months, and we do not know yet what happens after that point.
+Patients who received the monoclonal antibodies experienced an average of 6-7 month slower decline in their symptoms than those who didn’t.
+The studies followed patients for 18 months, and we do not know yet what happens after that point.

 Side Effects

-Monocloncal antibodies can cause side effects in some patients.
-The most serious is swelling or bleeding in the brain, which affects about 20 percent of patients receiving Lecanemab (one in five).
+Monoclonal antibodies can cause side effects in some patients.
+The most serious is swelling or bleeding in the brain, which affects up to 20 percent of patients.
 Most patients with these symptoms don’t feel anything and we can find it only with a magnetic resonance imaging (MRI) scan.
 At some point in treatment, some patients may experience:

 - Confusion